Vergina Sun: North Macedonia and ethnic Macedonian diaspora

+Aromanians

+An eight-pointed version of the Vergina Sun has been used by some members of the stateless Balkan ethnic group of the Aromanians.
+According to University of Warwick professor Tom Winnifrith, some houses in Kruševo (Crushuva), a town in North Macedonia with a substantial Aromanian population, use star patterns resembling the Vergina Sun.
+Some Aromanians claim heritage from the Ancient Macedonians.

 Prespa Agreement

 On 17 June 2018, Greece and the Republic of Macedonia signed the Prespa Agreement, which stipulates the removal of the Vergina Sun from public use across the latter's territory.

 In a session held on early July 2019, the government of North Macedonia announced the complete removal of the Vergina Sun from all public areas, institutions and monuments in the country, with the deadline for its removal being set to 12 August 2019, in line with the Prespa Agreement.